Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Methods

 The current process adds an analogous term, with three distinctions.
-Firstly, current varies by depth $s$ and not time $t$.
-Second, the basic model only requires the water velocity and has no need for a current ``position.''
-Finally, in order to approximate the time/horizontal variance in the water column, we treat ascent as continuing the dive by reflecting depths on ascent across the max depth.
-This innovation rolls variance due to horizontal, vertical, and time dimensions into a single process.
-Because of the straight paths that seagliders tend to dive, this reflection should not degrade results significantly.
+For simplicity's sake, current varies by depth $s$ and not time $t$, because repeated measurements of the shear at the same depth are made over the course of less than a minute as the glider ascends or descends.
+Secondly, in order to approximate the time/horizontal variance in the water column seen in different descent and ascent current profiles, we treat the ascent portion as merely continuing the dive.
+Phrased differently, if we model a dive down to 750 m and back to the surface, we treat it as a single dive down to 1500 m.
+Thus, currents at the same depth on ascent and descent are conditionally independent when conditioned on deeper currents.
+Because of the straight paths and long dives that underwater gliders tend to fly, this simplification should not degrade results significantly.
+Finally, the basic model only requires the water velocity and has no need for a current ``position.''
 The negative log likelihood contribution for the current process mirrors the one for $\vec x_\upsilon$: